 - Resource who connects students with the proper support services.

-General Strategies for Study Skills Sessions
+General Strategies for Academic Mentoring Sessions

-5. For most students, study skills issues stem from procrastination and lack of time-management.
+5. Lack of Study Skills: For most students, study skills issues stem from procrastination and lack of time-management.
 Most of them have never had to study before (in high school), or they have developed bad habits such as procrastination.
 Helping them overcome these bad habits will be a large part of the battle.
 Every student is different, but strategies like using a daily planner and scheduling study times are important.

-9. Many students will need a formula for properly preparing for an exam.
+12. Exam Preparation: Many students will need a formula for properly preparing for an exam.
 Though different for all, a five-day approach can be effective.
 Instead of cramming ten hours the night before an exam, break down those ten hours over the course of five days.
 A possible schedule: